dannybellion/pytorch-text-classification/README.md

-# Text Classification Using TinyBERT
+# Text Classification Using DistilBERT

-This project demonstrates how to fine-tune a TinyBERT model for text classification of loan defaults.
+This project demonstrates how to fine-tune a DistilBERT model for text classification of loan defaults.

 ## Project Overview

-TinyBERT is a smaller, faster version of BERT that maintains comparable performance while reducing model size and computational requirements.
-This project uses TinyBERT to predict whether a business will default on a loan based on textual data.
+DistilBERT is a smaller, faster version of BERT that maintains comparable performance while reducing model size and computational requirements.
+This project uses DistilBERT to predict whether a business will default on a loan based on textual data.

 ## Features

-- Fine-tune TinyBERT for binary text classification
+- Fine-tune DistilBERT for binary text classification
-- Dataset of 50 business descriptions with default/no-default labels
+- Dataset of 80 business descriptions with default/no-default labels
 - Complete pipeline from data preprocessing to model evaluation
 - Easy-to-use interactive interface with hardcoded hyperparameters